Chevrotain/chevrotain/packages/website/docs/guide/internals.md

 The solution is to simply **avoid executing any code that could raise such exceptions during the recording phase**.
-This can be easily accomplished by wrapping the relevant semantic actions with the [ACTION DSL method](https://chevrotain.io/documentation/11_1_1/classes/BaseParser.html#ACTION) for example lets resolve the two scenarios shown above:
+This can be easily accomplished by wrapping the relevant semantic actions with the [ACTION DSL method](https://chevrotain.io/documentation/11_1_1/classes/BaseParser.html#ACTION)
+For example, let's resolve the two scenarios shown above:

 ```javascript
 class SolvedEmbeddedActions1 extends EmbeddedActionsParser {